Teen Tobacco Prevention

 Explain the long-term health risks – emphysema; bronchitis; mouth, throat and lung cancer; and early death.
 If a relative or family friend has died or been made sick by tobacco use, mention that person as an example.

 Explain what addiction is and that the nicotine in all tobacco products is as addictive as heroin and cocaine.
 Help your child understand that once a person gets hooked on nicotine, it is very hard to quit.
-More than half of all high school seniors who smoke are unable to quit.
+In 2021, around two-thirds of young tobacco users reported wanting to quit tobacco use altogether and made at least one quit attempt within the past year.

 Point out that most young people do not use tobacco products.
-Only about 12% of people under 18 in Anne Arundel County are regular smokers.
+In Anne Arundel County in 2021, only 4% of high school students and 1% of middle school students currently smoked.

 If you smoke, talk about how smoking has harmed you, how hard it has been to quit, and why you don’t want your child to use tobacco.